biodash/biodash.github.io/content/codeclub/S03E08_loops/index.md

 However, vectorization can only be applied to a specific set of problems.
 A more universal solution when you need to repeat operations is iteration.
 The two main iteration approaches in R involve *loops* and *functionals*.

-**Today, we will focus on loops and over the next two weeks, Mike S. will teach us about functionals.**
+**Today, we will focus on loops and over the next two weeks, Mike Sovic will teach us about functionals.**

-In R, *functionals* like the `apply` and `map` are often preferred over loops because they are more elegant and succinct than loops -- but this can also make them harder to understand.
+In R, *functionals* like `apply` and `map` are often preferred over loops because they are more elegant and succinct than loops -- but this can also make them harder to understand.

 Loops are a good place to start learning to use iteration because: